 RGI’s main goal is to develop newer cancer therapies that can specifically target tumors, with minimal cellular damage and toxicity to the patient.
 Together with its industrial, academic, and governmental partners, RGI and its researchers are investigating why cancer resists chemotherapy, how resistance can be overcome, which chemotherapeutic agents most likely will work in an individual, and what causes cancer to spread.
 Long relationships with the National Cancer Institute (NCI) and National Institutes of Health, and the unwavering support of organizations like the Royal Dames of Cancer Research, Inc. support promising therapies.

-RGI is steadily advancing research projects toward discovering additional treatments for breast, prostate, colorectal, and lung cancer using complementary medicine.
-Projects to characterize molecular mechanisms involved in controlling angiogenesis and cancer metastasis are making steady strides and could attract funds from the National Cancer Institute.
+RGI is steadily advancing research projects toward discovering additional treatments for breast, ovarian, prostate, colorectal, and lung cancers using complementary medicine.

 One major innovation of the RGI is “JFD,” a small organic molecule that is anti-angiogenic, meaning it “starves” tumors and other cancer cells by preventing blood flow that supplies the tumors with oxygen and nutrients that would otherwise help them to grow and survive.
 This molecule is less expensive to manufacture, stable in storage, expected to be less toxic, and is more effective against solid tumors.
 It is specifically designed to battle breast, ovarian, prostate, lung and colorectal cancers.
 JFD was discovered in collaboration with the Lombardi Cancer Center of Georgetown University.
 It is patented in both the United States (U.S. patent 7,875,603 B2) and Japan (Japanese patent 5436544 B).